CaltechOpticalObservatories/ether-cat-soft/README.md

 # Notes
 - Software tested on [EPOS4 Micro 24/5 EtherCAT](https://www.maxongroup.com/maxon/view/product/654731)
 - Most of the development time was spent understanding the CiA 402 specification and maxon documentation.
 The repo could benefit from more polish or a refactor.
+- Currently the only CiA 402 supported operation modes are Homing Mode and Profile Position Mode (non-continuous)